 SIBOR and SOR.
-A putative class action alleging manipulation of the Singapore Interbank Offered Rate (SIBOR) and Swap Offer Rate (SOR) remains pending in the SDNY.
-On 25 October 2018, the plaintiff filed a third amended complaint, which is the subject of a fully briefed motion to dismiss.
-On 26 December 2018, plaintiff moved the court for leave to file a fourth amended complaint; that motion is fully briefed.
+On 18 August 2017, the court in the SDNY dismissed the plaintiffs' putative class action alleging manipulation of the Singapore Interbank Offered Rate (SIBOR) and Swap Offer Rate (SOR) in part, but gave plaintiffs an opportunity to file an amended complaint.
+Plaintiffs filed their amended complaint on 18 September 2017, and it is the subject of a fully briefed motion to dismiss.